NRCHKB/node-red-contrib-homekit-bridged/README.md

 As Marius Schmeding seems to have abandoned his great [work](https://github.com/mschm/node-red-contrib-homekit), I decided to fork his repo and to introduce some major rework.

 The biggest change is the use of HAP-NodeJS in **bridged mode**: only add one bridge in the iOS home app to access all your devices!
+Also, I (believe I) fixed some issues:
+* devices don't show as unreachable after redeploying
+* having more than one device per accessory (in the "old" world) or bridge doesn't lead to iOS losing the parameters for this device anymore

 Unfortunately, I had to introduce a new node type `homekit-bridge` and remove the old `homekit-accessory`.
 This means you either have to start over with a new flow or edit it manually.